 California Earned Income Tax Credit (CalEITC)

 The CalEITC is a refundable state tax credit that increases the economic security of working families.
-The credit is currently available to households with annual earnings below $6,717 for an adult without qualifying children, $10,087 for a family with one qualifying child or $14,161 for a family with two or more qualifying children.
+The credit is currently available to households with annual earnings below $16,750 for an adult without qualifying children and $24,950 for a family with one or more qualifying children.
 In its first year, more than 815,000 people benefited from the credit.
-The CalEITC primarily benefits working families with children, who can receive as much as $2,706 from the CalEITC, in addition to the income boost they receive from the federal EITC.
+Since then, the state budget has increased its investment in the credit to $1 billion, which will see the number of people receiving the credit rise to nearly 3 million.

 The CalEITC reduces deep poverty by building on the federal EITC, which is the nation's largest and most successful anti-poverty program.
 According to the Franchise Tax Board, the CalEITC lifts 23,000 California families out of deep poverty.
-Additionally, the CalEITC improves child and maternal health outcomes, increases education success through higher test scores, graduation rates and college attendance rates, spurs local economic growth and builds long-term economic security.
+Additionally, the CalEITC improves child and maternal health outcomes, increases education success through higher test scores, graduation rates, and college attendance rates, spurs local economic growth and builds long-term economic security.

 Building on the success of the credit in its first year, the CalEITC should be strengthened and expanded to maximize its success as a poverty-fighting tool, work incentive, and driver of economic activity.

 Want even more CalEITC consumer stories?
 See the full list here!

 Invest in CalEITC outreach and free tax preparation services